It’s that time of year again! Time to prepare for our annual Burning Man experience. Black Rock City, Nevada here we

 There is nothing for sale at Black Rock City besides ice and coffee.
 You are expected to bring all of the water and food you will need to survive for a week in the desert.
 This requires some planning!

 July is also the month to figure out what you want to eat at Burning Man!
 I usually create a spreadsheet with my breakfast, lunch, and dinner planned out for each day I will be in Black Rock City.
-This insures that I don’t run out of food before the end of the week.
+This ensures that I don’t run out of food before the end of the week.

 Coolers can be tricky to manage in the desert, so I try to plan as many shelf-stable meals as possible.
 Some of my go-to foods are cereal with shelf-stable milk boxes, shelf stable Tasty Bites indian food packs, canned chicken, and Pringles….lots of Pringles.
 None of these are foods I eat in my regular life, but the desert is very dehydrating, and in Black Rock City your body will crave salt in a way you have likely never experienced.
 Oh!
 And pickles, do NOT forget to bring pickles!